Gabelli School of Business – Fordham University - Executive MBA

-Fordham’s Executive MBA program is a 22-month program designed to allow busy executives to earn their MBA while continuing their current jobs.
-Classes for the program meet one weekend per month, from 9 a.m. to 5 p.m.
+The Fordham Executive MBA program at the Gabelli School of Business is a 22-month program designed to allow busy executives to earn their MBA while continuing their current jobs.
+Classes for the program meet for one three-day weekend per month, from 9 a.m. to 5 p.m.
 Friday, Saturday and Sunday.
 Students register for three courses per term at either the Lincoln Center or Westchester campuses.
-Some courses are also held at an executive conference center in Westchester.
+Some four-day “residential” courses are also held at an executive conference center in Westchester.
 Additionally, EMBA students are typically required to take one full week off work to attend a five-day “international residential” experience, comprising a week of consulting projects and company visits in a foreign country.
-For the past few years, the international residential destination has been China.
+For the past few years, international residential destinations have been China, Brazil, South Africa, and Turkey.

-Contemporary Issues in U.S. and International Business Law, and Business Policy.
-From there, EMBA students choose between one of two tracks.
-In one track, students pursue a concentration in Management Systems, which entails taking five further mandatory courses and two electives.
-Alternatively, students may pursue a more generalized course of study, taking a slate of seven courses ranging from International Trade and Development to Contemporary Ethical Issues in Business.
+Fordham Executive MBA students must complete 11 core courses: Financial Accounting/Financial Statement Analysis; Managing the Transnational Firm; Quantitative Methods and Decision Analysis; Managerial Global Economics; Managerial Accounting; Financial Environment; Marketing Management and Strategy; ICS in the Transnational Firm; Transnational Management and Systems Operations; Contemporary Issues in U.S. and International Business Law; and Business Policy.
+From there, EMBA students pursue a concentration in Management Systems, which entails taking three further mandatory courses, research for final project, and two electives from a slate of seven courses ranging from International Trade and Development to Contemporary Ethical Issues in Business.